ryandhasgit/Comedy/Headlines/Alex Baia Challenge.md

 joke??
 bad news: my drink spilled
-good news: grandmas shitty sweater is dead
+good news: grandmas shitty sweater is dead  #joke

 joke?
-i wish grandma were still around to give me shitty sweaters she’s not dead, just in a home i guess i could visit her but then id have to accept her shitty sweaters
+i wish grandma were still around to give me shitty sweaters she’s not dead, just in a home i guess i could visit her but then id have to accept her shitty sweaters   #joke

 weezers island in the sun written about epstein island %